- Basic Surgical Training

 - Higher Surgical Training

 - Clinical Attachment Programme for Examination Eligible Candidate

 - Subspecialty Training in General Surgery

 Clinical Attachment Programme for Examination Eligible Candidate

 Those who have fulfilled all the training requirements including the duration of training, operational requirements and mandatory course requirements but not yet passed the required examination will fall into the category of Examination Eligible Candidate (EEC).
 Clinical Attachment Programme (CAP) is a programme to which an EEC will be attached for the purpose of maintaining surgical skills until passing the Fellowship Examination.
 Every EEC must actively involve in surgical practice.
 CAP must be monitored by at least one trainer.
 Trainer to EEC ratio should be 1:1.
 (This is independent of the Trainer to HST or BST ratio.)

 The maximum period allowed for clinical attachment:

-Any registered EECs failing to complete the Fellowship Examination of their respective Specialty within the stipulated time frame, they are required to withdraw from CAP and are no longer eligible to restart either from Basic Surgical Training which will not be recognized by CSHK or Higher Surgical Training in any specialties under the College of Surgeons of Hong Kong.
+Any registered EECs failing to complete the Fellowship Examination of their respective Specialty within the stipulated time frame are required to withdraw from CAP.
+They are no longer eligible to restart either from Basic Surgical Training which will not be recognized by CSHK or Higher Surgical Training in any specialties under the College of Surgeons of Hong Kong.

 Trainees who cannot complete the Fellowship Examination within the stipulated Higher Surgical Training will be required for admission to the CAP for sitting the Fellowship Examination.
 These trainees are required to submit the EEC Registration Form to CSHK within the first month of the CAP.
 Failure to do so will render disqualification of sitting for the Fellowship Examination of their respective specialties.